Stories through time: Living cultures, enduring connections at UQ Anthropology Museum

 Brisbane Living Heritage launches new Backstage Pass series at the Masonic Memorial Centre

-Brisbane Living Heritage (BLH) is proud to launch its new Backstage Pass event series with an exclusive BLH MEMBERS guided visit to the Masonic Memorial Centre on Ann Street.
+Brisbane Living Heritage (BLH) is proud to launch its new Backstage Pass event series with an guided visit to the Masonic Memorial Centre on Ann Street.
+(Now open to Guests)

-The morning will begin with a welcoming cup of tea and the chance to connect with fellow BLH Members, before setting out on the guided walk.
+The morning will begin with a welcoming cup of tea and the chance to connect with fellow BLH Members and Guests, before setting out on the guided walk.

 More Icons of Brisbane